Article l Interpretation

 (c) External Members: There shall be up to twenty-four external members of the Board as follows:

-(i) Two members of the York University Alumni Association shall be appointed or elected by the Council of York University Alumni to be members of the Board.
-Members shall be appointed or elected every two years by such Council to serve for a term of four years from the date of such election or appointment.
+(i) Two York University alumni shall be appointed or elected by the York University Alumni Board to be members of the York University Board of Governors.
+The alumni members shall be appointed or elected every two years by the Alumni Board to serve for a term of four years from the date of such election or appointment.

 (ii) Twenty-two persons proposed by the Governance and Human Resources Committee of the Board and elected by a majority of the members of the Board at a meeting for which notice of intention to elect members has been given to the Board shall be members of the Board.